gcanti/graphics-ts/docs/modules/Shape.ts.md

   readonly end: number

   /**
-   * The rotation of the ellipse (specified in radians).
+   * The rotation of the ellipse.
    */
   readonly rotation: number